-Fractionally charged particles with charges well below approximately $e$/3 of the LHC experiments (mQPs) cannot be detected by the general purpose LHC experiments, ATLAS and CMS.
+Fractionally charged particles with charges well below approximately $e$/3 of the LHC experiments cannot be detected by the general purpose LHC experiments, ATLAS and CMS.
 This is mainly due to the fact the detectable ionization of the particle is proportional to the square of the charge.
-Thus, the search for such mQPs falls to dedicated search experiments such as MoEDAL-MAPP and milliQan.
+Thus, the search for such mCPs falls to dedicated search experiments such as MoEDAL-MAPP and milliQan.
 In the SM, the only elementary particles with fractional electric charges are quarks that cannot be observed due to colour confinement.
-However, there are a numbers of BSM scenarios in which unconfined fractionally charged particles are predicted including dark sector models and some Superstring models, for example, Ref~\cite{Superstring-mQPs}.
+However, there are a numbers of BSM scenarios in which unconfined fractionally charged particles are predicted including dark sector models and some Superstring models, for example, Ref.~\cite{Superstring-mCPs}.

-We consider here a class of Feebly Interacting Particle (FIP) that has a mini-charge (mQP) as small as 10$^{-3}e$, or lower.
-A common scenario is from a Dark Sector model where one considers a mQP coupled through a very light kinetically mixed dark photon \cite{Holdom-1986}.
-We explore here the example possibility of mQPs arising from a model-independent example scenario \cite{Haas-2015} in which a new massless (Abelian) $U'(1)$ gauge field, the dark-photon ($A'_{\mu}$), couples to the SM hyper-charge gauge field, $B(_{mu\nu}$.
-A new massive dark-fermion ($\psi$) with mass $m_{mQP}$ that couples to the dark photon gauge field $A'_{\mu}$ is also predicted.
+We consider here a class of FIPs that has a milli-charge as small as 10$^{-3}e$ or lower.
+A common scenario is from a Dark Sector model where one considers an mCP coupled through a very light kinetically mixed dark photon \cite{Holdom-1986}.
+We explore here the possibility of mCPs arising from a model-independent scenario \cite{Haas-2015} in which a new massless (Abelian) $U'(1)$ gauge field, the dark photon $A'_\mu$, couples to the SM hypercharge gauge field, $B_{\mu\nu}$, through a mixing term $-(\kappa/2) A^\prime_{\mu \nu} B^{\mu \nu}$, with $\kappa$ a free parameter.
+A new massive dark-fermion, $\chi$, with mass $m_\chi$ that couples to the dark photon gauge field $A'_{\mu}$ is also predicted.
 This particle is charged under this new $U(1)$ field with charge $e'$.
-The model's Lagrangian is given by,

-where $\kappa$ is a free parameter.
-The last, mixing, term in the above Lagrangian can be eliminated by redefining the dark photon field, $A'_{\mu} \rightarrow A'_{\mu} + \kappa B_{\mu}$.
-This field redefinition reveals the coupling of the charged matter field $\psi$ to the SM hypercharge that is clear in the new Lagrangian,
+This mixing term can be eliminated by redefining the dark photon field, $A'_{\mu} \rightarrow A'_{\mu} + \kappa B_{\mu}$.
+This field redefinition reveals the coupling of the charged matter field $\chi$ to the SM hypercharge that is clear in the new Lagrangian,